Art and Activism - pay what you can to keep TRU running December 22, 2020 6:00 pm - 8:15 pm

 Zoom session will open at 6:00pm for roundtable introductions of attendees; program will start at 6:30pm - come prepared with your best 20-second summary of who you are, and what you need.
 Free for TRU members, pay-what-you-can for non-members.
 Please use the bright red reservation box on our web page, or email or phone at least a day in advance (or much sooner): e-mail TRUStaff1@gmail.com / phone 833-506-5550

 is a TONY Award-winning producer and the President of Double Play Connections, a theatrical production and management company committed to supporting emerging artists and playwrights in the creation and development of new works.
-A graduate of the Commercial Theatre Institute's 14-week (NYC) and O’Neill Center Intensive (CT) Producing Workshops and co-Director of Theater Resources Unlimited’s Producer Development Program Master Class, Ms. Dubin is President of the Board of Directors of Houses on the Moon Theater Company, a recent Board member of the League of Professional Theatre Women, a member of the Broadway Women’s Alliance and the Off-Broadway League.
+Jane is a graduate of the Commercial Theatre Institute's 14-week (NYC) and O’Neill Center Intensive (CT) Producing Workshops and co-Director of Theater Resources Unlimited’s Producer Development Program Master Class.
+Ms. Dubin is Chair of the Board of Directors of Houses on the Moon Theater Company.
+She is a member and recent Board member of the League of Professional Theatre Women.
+She is a member of the Broadway Women’s Alliance and the Off-Broadway League.
 For two years she was co-curator of the Hudson Valley Writers’ Center New Play Reading Series.
 She co-produced Hudson River Rising, presenting events in Westchester for One Billion Rising (V-Day).
 She was a strategic consultant to SPACE on Ryder Farm, an artists’ residency in Brewster, NY and a member of the Grand Jury for New York Musical Festival’s 2015 – 2019 seasons.
-She served as an evaluator for a NAMT innovation grant panel.
+She served as an evaluator for a NAMT innovation grant panel and a juror for Bethany Arts Community residency program.
 She is a frequent panelist and guest lecturer on theater-related matters.
 Before embarking on her career in theater, Ms. Dubin spent over 20 years in the financial services industry.
-Productions: The Prom (Drama Desk Award Best Musical), Farinelli and the King (starring Mark Rylance, nominated for 5 Tony Awards), An American in Paris (4 TONY Awards, plus London and National Tour), Absolute Brightness of Leonard Pelkey (Westside Theater and on Tour), Ann, starring Holland Taylor (Lincoln Center); Bandstand (Broadway), Beebo Brinker Chronicles (2008 GLAAD Media Award for Theatre); Groundswell (the New Group), Peter and the Starcatcher (Broadway, Off-Broadway, National Tour), winner of 5 TONY Awards; The Norman Conquests (TONY Award, Best Play Revival), The 39 Steps (OB, Tour); The Umbrellas of Cherbourg (London).
+Productions: Current Season: Is This A Room, Dana H. Previously: The Prom (Drama Desk Award Best Musical, now on Tour), Farinelli and the King (starring Mark Rylance, nominated for 5 Tony Awards), An American in Paris (4 TONY Awards, plus London and National Tour), Absolute Brightness of Leonard Pelkey (Westside Theater and on Tour), Ann, starring Holland Taylor (Lincoln Center); Bandstand (Broadway), Beebo Brinker Chronicles (2008 GLAAD Media Award for Theatre); Groundswell (the New Group), Peter and the Starcatcher (Broadway, Off-Broadway, National Tour), winner of 5 TONY Awards; The Norman Conquests (TONY Award, Best Play Revival), The 39 Steps (OB, Tour); The Umbrellas of Cherbourg (London).
 Film: Radium Girls.

 has been an influential force in the National Action Network since she formally joined in 2008, as the membership director.
 She led the organization in terms of expansion, and has promoted activism with the rising youth, motivating real action.
 Dominique attended Temple University, studying theater, music, and communications, then went on to attend The American Musical and Dramatic Academy (AMDA), in New York City where she graduated in 2007.
 Aside from her love for theater and children, she has also explored the realms of producing.
 For a year she co-produced her father’s syndicated radio show “Keeping it Real” with Al Sharpton, co‐produced a Broadway event at Birdland Jazz Club with Amy Birnbaum, celebrating Afro‐American music on Broadway and is currently producing her father’s live radio broadcast rally every Saturday morning from 9‐11 a.m. on WLIB‐1190 a.m.
 She has been diligently working on the forefront with her father, helping to organize marches and rallies around the country in pursuit of justice.
 She devotes a lot of time mentoring young people around the city, having recently co‐founded a youth based organization with her sister Ashley called “Harlem INC” which has transformed into an entertainment Company called “Sharpton entertainment LLC”.
 They work to provide positive outlets for youth and showcase their many talents, as well as raising issues and hardships that young adults are facing and dealing with today.
 Dominique Sharpton is also the board president for Education for a Better America (EBA), which seeks to promote, fund, organize and conduct activities that will build an educational support system that serves the needs of students in urban communities.
 The mission of the corporation is to build bridges between policymakers and the classrooms by supporting innovations in the delivery of education; creating a dialogue between policymakers, community leaders, educators, parents, and students; and disseminating information that will positively impact our schools.